petzi53/weblog-notes/content/docs/learned.md

 ### RStudio
 + Looking for text in files (in RStudio)
-+ Shortcuts for RStudio adding:
++ Shortcuts for RStudio addins:
     * Serve Site = CTRL S
     * New Post = CTRL P
     * Update Metadata = CTRL M